hhanzo1/check-vpn-tunnel/README.md

 * pfsense 2.7.2
 * Uptime Kuma

-In Uptime Kuma create a Push Monitor and note of the Push URL.
+In Uptime Kuma create a Push Monitor and note the Push URL.

 ## Installation
 Download script to your pfsense home directory